rossaddison/yii2-house2house/README.md

     mylocalhostname.myhost/gii/

 Assuming that you have already run the **auth.sql** under your phpAdmin, you should already have the auth tables in your database so select them and generate your migration.

-Make sure that you put the Namespace command at the top of each migration php file once the migration is completed.
+Make sure that you put the **Namespace** command at the top of each migration php file once the migration is completed.
 After you have put this migration in the console/migrations/auth folder if necessary alter the controllerMap.

 **Installation of roles and permissions by migrations**

 To install the above auth tables through a migration instead of through the auth.sql file, the namespace or path has now been included in the  **console/config/main.php controllerMap** command migrate-db-namespaced.
+The migration files have been generated from the auth.sql files.
 The auth migrations necessary for filling the rbac auth tables are in:

     console/migrations/auth

 **Why are the auth tables important?**

 They are the soul of RBAC (Role Based Access Control).
-After the administrator has done 'his thing', the auth_assignment table indicates the admin's decision that has occurred between the user table and the auth_item a.k.a permissions table with its buddy the auth_item_child table or 'role and permissions table' and the result ... in the auth_assignment table is a lonely user_id digit (that has so much significance in his home town the 'user table') with its companion and close associate, a simple role with all its potential.
+After the administrator has given the user a role eg. mdb2 for manager, the auth_assignment table indicates the admin's decision that has occurred between the user table and the auth_item a.k.a permissions table with its buddy the auth_item_child table or 'role and permissions table' and the result ... in the auth_assignment table is a lonely user_id digit (that has so much significance in his home town the 'user table') with its companion and close associate, a simple role with all its potential.

 So the **yii migrate-db-namespaced** command will create a bare-bones auth_assignment table, desperately hungry to track admin decisions, and a powerful duo, the auth_item and auth_item_child, policing partners, ready to flex their roles and administer 'allowed to' and 'denied' permissions.
 The auth_rule table is for finer conditions.
-This command also creates the sjaakp/pluto user table and the works tables, and also the paypal tables which although not possibly used are important for the package to run.
+This command also creates the sjaakp/pluto user table and the works tables, and also the paypal tables which, although not possibly used, are important for the package to run.

  **Installing roles and permissions using SQL on your localhost/host**